BorhanSaflo/compress.yazi/README.md

-# ~~archive.yazi~~ compress.yazi
+# compress.yazi

+> This project is a maintained fork of [compress.yazi](https://github.com/KKV9/compress.yazi) by [KKV9](https://github.com/KKV9), which is no longer actively maintained.

 A Yazi plugin that compresses selected files to an archive.
-Supporting yazi versions 0.2.5 and up.
+Supporting yazi versions 25.4.8 and up.

 ## Supported file types